-The bill requires that the notice of intent to reside include the fixed residence address or fixed residence addresses at which the offender or delinquent child intends to reside.
-If a residence address change is not to a fixed residence address, the offender or delinquent child must include in the notice a detailed description of the place or places at which the offender or delinquent child intends to stay for the following 30 days.
+residence address change is not to a fixed residence address, the offender or delinquent child must include in the notice a detailed description of the place or places at which the offender or delinquent child intends to stay for the following 30 days.
 Until the offender or delinquent child has a fixed residence address, the offender or delinquent child is subject to the change of address requirements under the SORN Law.
-Under current law, the notice of intent to reside must include the address or addresses at which the offender or delinquent child intends to reside.
+Prior law instead required the notice of intent to reside to include the address or addresses at which the offender or delinquent child intended to reside.7